Guzzur/java-rmi/README.md

 # Java Remote Method Invocation usage example

 ## Introduction to RMI
+The RMI (Remote Method Invocation) is an API that provides a mechanism to create distributed application in Java.
+RMI (Remote Method Invocation) is a way that a programmer, using the Java programming language and development environment, can write object-oriented programming in which objects on different computers can interact in a distributed network.

-- General
+### General
 - Client-server systems usage
 - Enables delivery of data between 2 and more different applications (usually client-server)
 - Uses TCP

-- The classic low-level model
+### The classic low-level model
 - TCP connections using sockets
 - Stream or object writing/reading

-- The RMI model
+### The RMI model
 - Client calls methods on the Server
 - Object Oriented
 - Over TCP implementation, makes developer use methods, not low-level sockets and data management

-What it looks and feels like:<br>
+### What it looks and feels like
 `client calls some object's method -> server's method gets invoked`
 ```java
 /*------------------*/